Yes, God Is Love … but He Is Also a Consuming Fire!

-- Romans 8:18-22 describes how the creation is looking forward to OUR becoming complete in Christ.
+- Romans 8:18-22 describes how the creation is looking forward to the day when all believers shall made complete in Christ.

 God gave us our languages and is the Author of its grammar; why we choose to ignore His exact written Word is beyond me.